Options for write_term

 RATIONALE: together with thepriority(Prio)

-option, this helps to correctly print subterms in the context of larger terms.cycles(Style) (this PIP, partially in SP and SWI)
+option, this helps to correctly print subterms in the context of larger terms.cycles(Bool) (proposal based on SP,SWI,ECL)

 Subterm-type-specific options